dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 * censoring rate: ~64%

-## Analysis notes

-So far I've fitted a CoxnetSurvivalAnalysis model using engineered clinical features and PCA-transformed expression features.
-Since the dataset is very small I have not used an independent holdout set for evaluation, but instead used the average valiation set C-index from cross-valiation as an estimate of model performance.

-Next steps:
+## Next steps

-* try SurvivalTree, GradientBoostingSurvivalAnalysis
+* Try SurvivalTree, GradientBoostingSurvivalAnalysis

+* Try graph-based extraction of co-expressed genes using kNN + Leiden/Louvain

-* look for an alternative TCGA LUAD data set to use for external validation
+* Look for an alternative LUAD data set to use for external validation

-* try graph-based extraction of co-expressed genes using kNN + Leiden/Louvain